-The System Status feature in Orchid Core VMS provides an overview of the current disk utilization of the video archives folder and the active streams running in Orchid Core VMS.
+The System Status feature in Orchid Core VMS provides an overview of the current disk utilization of the video archives folder, and it allows you to check the status of the active streams running in Orchid Core VMS.

 Administrators and Managers are the only roles with the ability to access the System Status.